Continuing Judicial Skills in Domestic Violence Cases Program

 Participants in the Effective Batterer Accountability course will be better able to,

 - Create a courtroom culture that helps victims feel safe and affirms the judge as the established authority;

 - Tailor interventions and court orders to increase safety and reduce recidivism;

 - In light of the current research, examine the appropriateness and effectiveness of different BIP models and other forms of intervention and oversight;

 - Develop effective system coordination and program oversight mechanisms in collaboration with the community.

-Supervised Visitation & Exchange–Participants will be better able to:
+Participants in the Supervised Visitation and Exchange course will be better able to,

 - Identify risks to adult/child victims of domestic violence in the context of custodial access;

 - Determine whether, when, and how supervised visitation or exchange should be ordered, modified, terminated, and/or reviewed;

 - Interact effectively and ethically with supervised visitation and exchange programs and other service providers in managing individual access cases; and